alexsguardian/website/README.md

 ## Theme Stuff

-Alex's Guardian is built on the Accessible Astro Starter theme.
+https://alexsguardian.net is built on a modified version of the Accessible Astro Starter theme.

 > Accessible Astro Starter is a ready to use, SEO and a11y friendly blogging theme.
 It contains plenty of accessible components to build several page types, Tailwind CSS to help you build faster and example pages such as a dynamic Blog, 404, Markdown and MDX.
 This theme is designed to help you build your project faster and provide a solid base for accessibility!